-Make Arrangements for Household Chores and Errands.
+Make Arrangements for Household Chores and Errands to be Taken Care of.
 During the early weeks, both Mom and baby are learning.
 You all need this time to get to know one another.
 The more Mom holds and nurses her baby, the more enjoyable and successful her breastfeeding experience will be.
 This is the only job a mother should be doing during the first few weeks.